Hi! I’m Amelia, welcome.

 Most of us working in the creative industries are making it up as we go along.
 Which is hard.
-If like me, you wish people had been a little more honest about how things really work, this site is for you.
+If like me, you wish people were a little more honest about how things really work, this site is for you.

 If there’s anything I’ve learned from working with hundreds of artists and people in different creative fields, it’s that half of the battle is working up the courage to show up.
 The other half is figuring out how the hell to make our ideas work.